 What is Eating My Hydrangea Leaves?

+Several pests are eating hydrangea leaves.
 If there are webs on the hydrangea leaves, the problem is spider mites.
 Slugs are the problem if there’s a jagged pattern to the bite marks.
-Aphids are the problem if there are a lot of ants on the plants due to the honeydew.
+Aphids are the cause if you spot many ants on the plants due to the honeydew.
 You can find Japanese beetles on hydrangeas in the middle of the summer.

 4 Common Hydrangea Pests